SE-UUlm/snowballr-ci/wiki/Getting-Started.md

               ignore-paths: "src"
 ```

-This actions requires a `markdownlint.json` file in the `.github` directory to define the linting rules.
+A `markdownlint.json` file in the `.github` directory to define the linting rules is required.
 For more
 information, refer to the [Markdownlint documentation](https://github.com/DavidAnson/markdownlint#optionsconfig).

 Arguments: